 If your prepared stories do not fit the question, take time to think about your answer.
-You can't anticipate all of the possible questions, so be ready to think on your feet.
+You can't prepare for all of the possible questions, so be ready to think on your feet.
 If you don’t have work-related experience, describe a situation from a volunteer or community experience.
-If you have no experience relevant to the situation, describe how you would handle the situation, if it were to happen.
+If you have no experience that matches the situation, describe how you would handle the situation, if it were to happen.

 Always be honest.
 Don’t make up an answer to a behaviour-descriptive question.
 When the interviewer follows up with detailed questions about the situation, you risk exposing your dishonesty.